Sage/streamlinejs/FAQ.md

 ### Will I always get the same semantics as in normal (sync) Javascript?

 The streamline compiler works by applying patterns.
 These patterns have been carefully crafted to preserve semantics.
-The only known case where streamline may diverge is the order of evaluation of subexpressions in a given statement.
+The only known case where streamline may diverge is the order of evaluation of subexpressions inside a given statement.

 In callbacks mode, streamline evaluates the asynchronous subexpressions before the synchronous ones.
 So if you have `foo() + bar(_)`, it will evaluate `bar(_)` before `foo()`.

 In fibers mode, streamline preserves the order and evaluates `foo()` first.
-So you should not write _fragile_ code that relies on precise evaluation of subexpressions.
+So you should not write _fragile_ code that relies on precise order of evaluation of subexpressions.

 But streamline guarantees the ordering in the cases where it really matters: logical operators (`&&` and `||`), ternary operator (`cond ? a : b`) and comma operator (`a, b, c`).
 If you write `foo() && bar(_)`, `foo()` will be evaluated first and `bar(_)` will only be evaluated if `foo()` is true.

 ### What about performance?
-Am I taking a big hit?
+Am I taking a hit?

 In callback mode, streamline generates callbacks that are very similar to the ones you would be writing by hand.
 So you are only paying a small overhead.
 Usually, the overhead will be small in comparison to the time spent in the async functions that you are calling.
 For example, you incur a 50% overhead when calling `process.nextTick(_)`, which is the fastest async call in node.js.
 If you call `setTimeout(_, 0)` the overhead drops to 18%.
 And on a real (but simple) I/O call like `fs.stat` it goes down to 3 or 4%.

 The fibers mode has more overhead on I/O calls but it eliminates all the callback overhead in the layers that call low level I/O services.
 So depending on the thickness of the logic that sits on top of the I/O layers you may an increase or decrease of performance.
 The nice thing is that you don't need to choose between callbacks and fibers upfront.
 You can write your code, bench it in both modes and then choose the best one for deployment.

 Some patterns like caching can give surprising results (see https://gist.github.com/2362015).
-The fibers mode can beat even the most optimized manually written callback code and the callback mode uses a trampoline technique which is faster than the `nextTick` pattern which is routinely used to avoid stack overflows.

 There is also room for improvement.
 In callback mode the small overhead comes from the additional comfort and security that streamline gives you: sync stack traces, global context, trampoline, rigorous exception handling.
 This could be improved with options that disable these _comfort_ features but it would make the tool more complex.